CreateSchema - Create a gene-by-gene schema

 Important

 The use of a prodigal training file for schema creation is highly recommended.
+The training file is included in the newly created schema and is used to predict genes during the allele calling process.

 Parameters